What is there to do in Williamsport?

 When will I receive a decision on my application?

-From December until March, if your application is complete by the 1st of the month, you will have a decision by the 15th of that month.
-After April 1, we grant admission on a space available basis.
+From November until March, if your application is complete by the 1st of the month, you will have a decision by the 15th of that month.
+After April 1, we grant admission on a space-available basis.

 What is the graduation rate?